 Tschichold laid out many other Modernist design rules such as the use of structured typographical hierarchy – most notably the use of different sizes and weights of type to quickly and easily convey information.

 Clearly Tschichold’s own design preferences aligned with those of Penguin.
-During his time with the company, Tschichold further refined the cover designs – redesigning more than 500 Penguin books – and left the company with a set of influential design principles.
+During his time with the company, Tschichold further refined the cover designs – redesigning more than 500 Penguin books.

 In 1946, Penguin launched the Penguin Classics series with Emile Victor Rieu’s translation of Homer’s The Odyssey, making classic texts available to everyone.
 Last year, the most recent re-publication of 20 Penguin Classics featured coloured jackets echoing Penguin’s original covers: